 Gene Ontology Help

-Small ribosomal subunit processome, variant 1 Overview
+Small ribosomal subunit processome Overview

 GO Annotations consist of four mandatory components: a gene product, a term from one of the three Gene Ontology (GO) controlled vocabularies (Molecular Function, Biological Process, and Cellular Component), a reference, and an evidence code.